LogtalkDotOrg/logtalk3/tools/ports_profiler/NOTES.md

 	| ?- set_logtalk_flag(debug, on), set_logtalk_flag(source_data, on).

-Be aware, however, that loader files (e.g. library loader files) may override the default flag values and thus the loaded files may not be compiled in debug mode.
+Be aware, however, that loader files (e.g., library loader files) may override the default flag values, and thus the loaded files may not be compiled in debug mode.
 In this case, you will need to modify the loader files themselves.